devendranaga/net_tools/README.md

 Look at `packet_gen.json` on fine tuning the packet generation.

+## Scanning the local network

+In scanning mode the packet_gen would listen for packets and dump the mac address and the ip address of the hosts in the network.

+use `-s <interface name>` option as argument to listen on the network interface.

+This is a passive scan mode and undectable by the firewall.

 ## How to Run ?

 The release is based on AARCH64 Apple architecture.